 During fetal development, the spine and vertebral column develops first as a single column of tissue and later becomes segmented to form the bony vertebrae.
-Sometimes a vertebrae will not completely form, forming what is known as a hemivertebrae.
-This vertebrae will cause a sharp angle in the spine and a curvature that can worsen as a child grows.
-The abnormality can occur at one vertebrae in the spine or many vertebrae.
+Sometimes a vertebra will not completely form, becoming what is known as a hemivertebrae.
+This vertebra will cause a sharp angle in the spine and a curvature that can worsen as a child grows.
+The abnormality can occur at 1 vertebra in the spine or many vertebrae.

-If during this time ofvertebral development the tissue does not fully separate, it may result in a partial fusion (bars) between vertebraes.
-As a result, as the child grows, the connection will prevent the spine from growing evenly and properly resulting in a curve.
+If during this time of vertebral development, the tissue does not fully separate, it may result in a partial fusion (bars) between vertebrates.
+As a result, as the child grows, the connection will prevent the spine from growing evenly and properly, resulting in a curve.
 Both failures of separation and incomplete formation can occur together.

 Congenital scoliosis is usually not painful and is normally detected during routine exams when a child reaches adolescence.
 Physical signs include: